Isabel Apawo Phiri

-Isabel Apawo Phiri is a Malawian theologian known for her work in gender justice, HIV/AIDS, and African theology.
+Isabel Apawo Phiri is a Malawian theologian known for her work in gender justice, HIV/AIDS and African theology.
+She is a Professor of African Theology and Dean of the School of Religion, Philosophy and Classics at the University of KwaZulu-Natal.
 She has been a Deputy Secretary for the World Council of Churches since 2012.
+She was moderator of the World Council of Churches' Commission on Education and Ecumenical Formation, and Associate General Secretary for Public Witness and Diakonia by the World Council of Churches.
+She was the founder of the Circle of Concerned African Women Theologians in Malawi.
+Phiri is an author, journal editor, theologian and advocate for gender and social justice.

 Early life and education

 Phiri, a Chewa person, was born in Malawi and brought up in the Church of Central Africa Presbyterian.
 She has a bachelor's degree in Education from the University of Malawi, a Master's in Religious Education from the University of Lancaster in England and a PhD from the University of Cape Town in South Africa.
 It was in South Africa that she was first exposed to feminist theology and liberation theology.
 Her doctoral thesis looked at the religious experience of Chewa women in Malawi.
 It was re-worked into her first book, which was the first book published by a Malawian woman theologian.